2022 Atlantic hurricane season: Hurricane Earl

+On August 25, a tropical wave emerged into the Atlantic from the west coast of Africa.
+Convective activity remained sporadic and disorganized for several days as the wave moved generally west-northwestward through an environment of dry air and unfavorable wind shear.
+However, convection markedly increased on September 1 as the system approached warm waters near the Lesser Antilles.
+Late on the following day, the system organized into Tropical Storm Earl approximately 205 mi east of Barbuda.
+Continuously unconducive wind shear prevented significant intensification before Earl turned northward on September 5 through a break in a subtropical ridge over the central Atlantic.
+Possibly due to a diffluent environment and favorable thermodynamic conditions, Earl intensified into a hurricane late on September 6.
+The storm briefly strengthened into a Category 2 hurricane early on September 8 but then weakened later that day, likely due to dry air.

+Around 12:00 UTC on September 9, Earl re-strengthened into a Category 2 hurricane.
+About 12 hours later, the hurricane peaked with sustained winds of 110 mph (175 km/h) and a minimum barometric pressure of 948 mbar as it accelerated northeastward in advance of a mid-latitude trough.
+However, Earl soon began losing tropical characteristics and transitioned into an extratropical cyclone around 18:00 UTC on September 10, about 230 mi south of Cape Race, Newfoundland.
+The extratropical remnants executed a cyclonic loop south of Newfoundland before moving generally eastward across the Atlantic before dissipating late on September 15.

-Two people died on September 4 in Salinas, Puerto Rico, after being struck by lightning while riding a jet ski.
+The outerbands of Earl produced rainfall amounts generally ranging from 3 to 5 in in eastern Puerto Rico, while a weather station near Finca La Loma recorded a peak total of 7.7 in of precipitation.
+Two people died near Salinas after being struck by lightning while riding a jet ski.
 Bermuda was buffeted with sustained winds of 60 km/h as Hurricane Earl passed within about 90 mi of the island's eastern coast; higher gusts were reported, including one of 108 km/h at the National Museum of Bermuda.
 There were localized power outages across the archipelago but no large-scale damage was observed.
-During a 36-hour period September 10–12, 175–200 mm of rain fell in the St. Johns area, causing overflowing along the Waterford River which led to urban flooding.
+During a 36-hour period September 10–12, 175–200 mm of rain fell in the St. Johns area of Newfoundland and Labrador, causing the Waterford River to overflow, which led to urban flooding.
 Similar rainfall amounts were also reported in communities throughout the Avalon Peninsula.
-Additionally, the cyclone caused rough surf which damaged the breakwater on the coast in the area of Trepassey, Newfoundland and Labrador, causing localized flooding.
+Additionally, the cyclone generated rough surf which damaged the breakwater on the coast in the area of Trepassey, causing localized flooding.